ebzzry/ebzzry.github.io/en/src/ugarit.md

 <div class="center">February 21, 2014</div>
 <div class="center">Updated: March 31, 2017</div>

->“Good judgement comes from experience, and experience comes from bad judgement.”<br>
+>Good judgement comes from experience, and experience comes from bad judgement.<br>
 >―Fred Brooks

 How many times have you experienced hindsight, after a catastrophic event has happened?
 How many